angrykoala/wendigo/README.md

 await browser.click("button.btn");
 ```

-Optionally, if two numbers are passed, the element in position x, y (in pixels) will be clicked.
+Optionally, if two numbers are passed, position x, y (in pixels) will be clicked.
+In this case, null with be returned instead of the clicked elements.

 **clickText(selector?, text, index?)**
 Clicks all the elements matching given text.
 Returns the number of elements clicked.